Experimental design for Partially Observed Markov Decision Processes: Framework and Assumptions

+where $\sigma(\mathcal{X})$ signifies the $\sigma$-algebra of $\mathcal{X}$. \end{myassump} These conditions bound the probability of, starting at $x$, observing $y_{t+1}=y$ via a transition through the set $A$.
+These are a generalization of conditions given in \cite{Cappe} to POMDPs and the discussion of the systems that satisfy Assumption \ref{mixing} given there generalizes readily.

+Employing this assumption, we can show the following result: \begin{theorem} Assume the conditions in Assumption \ref{mixing} hold at $\theta$.
+Then, for $m < T$ and any control policy, we have

-where the constant $c_1$ and $\rho$ do not depend on $m$ or $T$, see Appendix \ref{sec:bounds}. \end{mythm} The proof requires extensions of work in Cappe et al. \cite{Cappe} and is given in Appendix \ref{sec:bounds} with further technical results reserved to Appendix 2.
-Theorem \ref{FI approx} states that $FI_{approx}$ approaches the true Fisher Information exponentially as $m$ increases, and is thus a viable approximation for the Fisher Information in the dynamic program.
+where the constant $c_1$ and $\rho<1$ do not depend on $m$ or $T$. \end{theorem} Explicit expressions for $c_1$ and $\rho$ are given in Appendices \ref{sec:bounds} and \ref{sec:mixing} respectively.
+The proof requires extensions of work in \cite{Cappe} and is given in Appendix \ref{sec:bounds} with further technical results reserved to the Appendix \ref{app:B}.
+Theorem \ref{FI approx} states that the difference between $POFI_m$ and the ideal Fisher Information decreases exponentially quickly as $m$ increases.
+Thus $POFI_m$ represents a viable approximation for the Fisher Information in the dynamic program when $m$ is small.
+Below, we demonstrate good performance even for $m=1$.

 The runtime of the dynamic program however also grows exponentially in $m$ and we found that while setting $m=0$, i.e. conditioning on one observation, gave poor results in some of our simulations, conditioning on two observations, i.e. $m=1$, generally gave good results when compared to other control policies.
-Setting $m=2$ increased runtime greatly and was in most of our applications infeasible without making more approximations to how the dynamic program is run.
-The exact effect of increasing $m$ is problem specific, and a thorough analysis of what $m$ to choose is beyond the scope of this paper.
+In experiments with discrete systems, $m=2$ and $m=3$ generated further improvements but with clearly diminishing returns.
+For systems with large numbers of states or when discretizing continuous systems, setting $m=2$ increased runtime greatly and was in most of our applications infeasible without making more approximations to how the dynamic program is run.
+We leave a problem-specific analysis of a means to choose $m$ to future work, but note that this can, at a minimum, be approached by simulation.